-^{}Salary Range does not reflect the available starting salaries, which are limited to 10.0% above the minimum salary, as per the Starting Salary Determination in this Salary Schedule.
-Salary Ranges may be adjusted further to reflect pay equity, or market demands, contingent upon budget constraints with the approval of the Director of Talent Acquisition, Development, and Accountability and the President.
+^{}NOTICE: Salary Range does not reflect the available starting salaries, which are limited to 10.0% above the minimum salary, as per the Starting Salary Determination in this Salary Schedule.
+Salary Ranges may be adjusted further to reflect pay equity, or market demands, contingent upon budget constraints and the approval of the Director of Human Resources and the President.